 "The Butt End" by Mairead Dambruch

 Object(ive) was juried by Carly Glovinski.
-Selected artists include Amy Archambault, John Bassett, Mairead Dambruch, Laura Fischman, Erik Grau, Bredt Handy, Howard Hastie, Kelly Hendrickson, Claudia Hollister, Ellie Ivanova, Ann Jones, Kathleen A. Kneeland, Ray Larrow, Jackson Markovic, Rachel Maryam, Hans van Meeuwen, Rosie Ranauro, Andrew Rogovin, Rebecca Skinner, Kyle Stockford and Dawn Watson.
+Selected artists include Amy Archambault, John Bassett, Mairead Dambruch, Laura Fischman, Erik Grau, Bredt Handy, Howard Hastie, Kelly Hendrickson, Claudia Hollister, Ellie Ivanova, Ann Jones, Kathleen A. Kneeland, Ray Larrow, Jackson Markovic, Hans van Meeuwen, Rosie Ranauro, Andrew Rogovin, Rebecca Skinner, Kyle Stockford and Dawn Watson.

 Carly Glovinski investigates patterns, icons and organizing systems found in everyday life.
 She received her BFA from Boston University in 2003 and has been awarded residencies at the Studios at MASS MoCA, Teton ArtLab, Jackson, Wyoming and the Vermont Studio Center.
 She has received grants from the Berkshire Taconic Community Foundation, New Hampshire Charitable Foundation and the Blanche E. Colman Trust.
 Her work is represented by Morgan Lehman Gallery, NYC and has been included in exhibitions at deCordova Museum and Sculpture Park, Lincoln, MA, Mattatuck Museum, CT, Center for Maine Contemporary Art, Rockland, Boston Center for the Arts, Portland Museum of Art, ME, Museum of Contemporary Art, Jacksonville, FL, Utah Museum of Contemporary Art, Salt Lake City and the Visual Arts Center of New Jersey.
 Recent solo exhibitions include “How to Build a Fire" at Morgan Lehman Gallery, New York, and “Scout Land” at Carroll and Sons, Boston, MA.
-In fall of 2018, she will open a solo exhibition at the Colby Museum of Art, Waterville, ME.
+In fall of 2018, she opened a solo exhibition at the Colby Museum of Art, Waterville, ME.
 Carly lives in Dover, New Hampshire.